danaolcott/stm8/README.md

 Directories
 -----------
-* library - Projects that were built using STVD and STM Standard Peripheral Library.
-I have not used the standard library much at all, so far, there is one simple blink project.
+* library - Projects that were built using STVD and the STM8 Standard Peripheral Library.
 * sdcc - Projects that were built using the Small Device C Compilier.
 * stvd - Projects that were built using STVD environment.

 See next section for a list of projects (work in progress).

 The following is a list of projects:
 ------------------------------------